 Starting with the American Revolution, he argues that conflicts like the War of 1812 and the Civil War were heavily influenced by banking interests.

-The American Revolution, for example, is a response to the Currency Act imposed by King George III, forcing American colonists to use from the Bank of England.
+The American Revolution, for example, is a response to the Currency Act imposed by King George III, forcing American colonists to use money from the Bank of England.

 Central banking and US history